 But here are some tips to fixing bad credit:

 Here's another great resource for DIY credit repair: http://www.bankrate.com/brm/news/cc/20011008b.asp

 I've always been a very curious person.
 I was that annoying kid in class, hand raised, armed with fifty questions.
 I was also the person who would deconstruct what my teacher was saying and point out what didn't make sense to me or what was illogical.
 As a student, these may be frustrating characteristics for a teacher to handle.
-But as an investigator, I use my natural curiosity and skepticism as my guiding light.
+But as an investigator, I use my natural curiosity and skepticism as my guiding lights.
 However, there's something else that can be an even bigger help.
 More on that later.